forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ##### Viral Load Shift by Age
-The same effect is observed for children from 5 to 10 years as [Lyngse et al](#summary-lyngse) show.
-From 10 to 20 there quite a lot of variation in the viral load and still many values towards the cutoff boarder indicating that many individuals have viral loads which are reliably detected.
+A shift in the viral load distribution is observed for different age groups.
+The graphics below, by [Lyngse et al](#summary-lyngse), visualizes the viral load distribution for different age groups.
+For children from 5 to 10 years the CT values plots are shifted towards higher CT values.
+From 10 to 20 there quite a lot of variation in the viral load and still many values towards the cutoff boarder indicating that many individuals have viral loads which are not reliably detected.
+For people above 80 years the viral load distribution is more centered.

 ![Viral Load Distribution Children by Lyngse](images/lyngse_F6.jpg)